Fitting Spotlights and Downlights Cost

 Semi-Recessed Downlights

 With this type of light, the main body of a semi-recessed downlight is installed into the ceiling, similar to a fully recessed light.
 However, some of the bezels will be slightly protruding.
-This type of light is best suited to homes that light to see a feature ceiling.
+This type of light is best suited to homes that wish to highlight a feature ceiling.

 FAQs

-If your downlight hole is too big, this can be made smaller with the use of a downlight conversion kit.
-This uses a circular conversion plate which reduces the size of the original hole.
+If your downlight hole is too big, it can be made smaller with the use of a downlight conversion kit.
+This uses a circular conversion plate, which reduces the size of the original hole.

 Ready to get a price for your home improvement project?